dbrownidau/constitution/WIP-Constitution.md

 ------------------------
 21.1.
 The Presidential Advisor can only be filled by a past President or Vice-President.

-21.2 The Presential Advisor is chosen by the President shortly after their election.
+21.2 The Presidential Advisor is chosen by the President shortly after their election.

 22. Subcommittees
 -----------------